 Once the fish is marinated, place the pan over medium heat.

-Add water(this can be 1 cup to 1 and 1/2 cups depending on how much of a thin gravy you want).
+Add water(this can be 1 cup to 1 and 1/2 cups, depending on how much of a thin gravy you want).

-Cover with a lid and let the curry simmer over low-medium heat until fish is cooked thoroughly.
+Cover with a lid and let the curry simmer over low-medium heat until the fish is cooked thoroughly.

 Try not to stir the gravy with a spoon if you feel the fish needs to be covered with the gravy.